- Willsmere Health Osteopaths

 Stretching vs Strengthening

 Muscles arguably have one main function, they create force.
-This allows us to function as humans eg so we can walk, run, jump, climb, eat etc. Muscles absorb forces as well, they store energy/fuel, but primarily if they cant create any force we cant do anything.
+This allows us to function as humans eg so that we can walk, run, jump, climb, eat etc. Muscles absorb forces as well, and they store energy/fuel, but primarily if they cant create any force we cant do anything.

 When clients come to us with pain and a feeling of tightness in an area their natural assumption is they need to stretch.
 Tension and pain are not directly related.
 Often the tension in a muscle is related to poor resilience or strength in that area.
 As we say "stretching wont strengthen a muscle".

 It's important to know that flexibility is not a measure of physical fitness.
 In fact 20% of the population has a degree of "hypermobility".
 This means their joints move a lot!
 They have a degree of excess flexibility.
 This part of the population really doesn't need to stretch and in fact may feel worse from stretching, yet they still perceive pain and "tension" in areas.
 There are some simple physical tests we can use to determine if you are in this 20%.
 There is a screening test which gives you a "Beighton" score.
 Click here for more info on this.

 Lets Look at the Case for Retiring Flexibility as Major Component of Physical Fitness

 Here is a list of categories that relate to physical fitness;